rduka/notes-app/README.md

 - Users can see created, colored notes sorted by date as well as an empty UI with illustration when there are no notes or couldn't be found.
 - Users can see how many notes are completed including the visual progression indicator.
 - Users can mark notes as completed, edit, and delete them.
 - Completed notes have strikethrough text and gray background.
-Also, they are moved into the end.
 - When editing notes, the date of note also updates all together with other fields.
 - Confirmation pops up when deleting notes.

 ## Additional Features

+- At start up some notes are mocked
 - Notes data stored in LocalStorage
-- Ability to mock notes if notes list is empty
 - Optimized for mobile (not 100% finished... still work in progress)

 ## Project setup